 Extended Tile Progression for Ancient Civilizations 2048

-After reaching the **2048 tile**, you can continue unlocking more historical civilizations.
+After reaching the 2048 tile, you can continue unlocking more historical civilizations that represent the evolution of empire, culture, and innovation across time.